Romanian tax residence explained in details

 He is subject to taxation on his salary in Romania.
 In the same time, that person also derives income from dividends paid by a company based in the UK.
 And he is also investing on US stock exchange market, and thus generating capital gains out of sale of some US shares.

-Nevertheless, the obligation to report his worldwide income to Romanian tax authorities does not automatically mean that the individual would have to pay full Romanian tax on all the types of income he generates.
+Nevertheless, the obligation to report his worldwide income to the Romanian tax authorities does not automatically mean that the individual would have to pay full Romanian tax on all the types of income he generates.
 Each type of income will be taxable in accordance with the tax treaty Romania has in place with the source country of each income (i.e. tax treaty signed with the UK, and tax treaty signed with the USA).

 If an individual is considered non-resident for tax purposes: